NishaMurarka11/electronic_marketplace_2/Readme.md

 - [x] Change the sale price of an item: provide item id and new sale price
 - [x] Remove an item from sale: provide item id and quantity
 - [x] Display items currently on sale put up by this seller

+### Client-side buyers interface

+Create an account: sets up username and password
+- [x] Login: provide username and password
+- [x] Logout
+- [x] Search items for sale: provide an item category and up to five keywords
+- [x] Add item to the shopping cart: provide item id and quantity
+- [x] Remove item from the shopping cart: provide item id and quantity
+- [x] Clear the shopping cart
+- [x] Display shopping cart
+- [x] Make purchase: credit card details (name, number, expiration date)
+- [x] Provide feedback: thumbs up or down for each item purchased, at most one feedback per purchased item
+- [x] Get seller rating: provide buyer id
+- [x] Get buyer history
+- [x] Run all server components as separate instances in cloud.
+- [x] Implement a very  simple  prototype  of  this  component.
+It  receives a request (user  name,  credit card  number)  and returns Yes (95% probability) or No (5% probability).
+Use SOAP/WSDL to implement this service.